12 Top Normandy D-Day Beaches and Memorials

 Address: 12 Place Guillaume le Conquérant, Falaise

-Tips and Tours: How to Make the Most of Your Visit to Normandy D-Day Beaches and Memorials
+Tips and Tactics: How to Make the Most of Your Visit to Normandy D-Day Beaches and Memorials

 - Planning Your Trip: The main sites are between Pegasus Bridge, in Bénouville to the east, and Sainte-Mère-Église on the western end, and it makes sense to visit them in geographical order.
 The coastal road connects a whole series of beach towns, or if you are just visiting the main sights, you can reach them from a base in either Caen or Bayeux.